Dennis Rodrigues Oral History 2006

-VH: -- DCRT, the Division of Computer Research and Technology changed its name about this time to CIT, the Center for Information Technology, so these are the same -- this is the same outfit with two names, excuse me.
+VH: DCRT, the Division of Computer Research and Technology changed its name about this time to CIT, the Center for Information Technology, so this is the same outfit, with two names, excuse me.

-DR: Yeah, I work with a woman named Donna Lincoln [spelled phonetically], who is still at CIT, and we worked on a document that at least outlined some very basic ground rules about websites at NIH, like for example it would say, “Each institute has one homepage.
+DR: Yeah, I work with a woman named Donna Lincoln, who is still at CIT, and we worked on a document that at least outlined some very basic ground rules about websites at NIH.
+For example, it would say, “Each institute has one homepage.
 Each homepage needs to have some point of contact on it.
 It needs to have a link going back to NIH central.”
-I mean, these were some of the most fundamental things that, you know, you would assume the organization would do, but we had to basically come up with, like, a policy document.
+I mean, these were some of the most fundamental things that you would assume the organization would do, but we had to basically come up with a policy document.

 VH: But this was inventing from the beginning.
 There had never been anything before.

 VH: So, it was essential to do this in that sense, because if I recall, some of them didn’t think about doing these things.

 DR: Yeah.
 You could find examples of websites that it wasn’t clear exactly where this website was coming from, was it a federal entity?
 What was it?
 So, I guess that was part of our goal, to first set some basic ground rules in place.
 Oh, and the other thing, too, that we set up in this document was that before we would link to your site off the NIH homepage, you would have to come to us and ask our permission, and that sort of gave us an opportunity to look at their sites, and if we noticed any problems or things that were really troublesome, then we could back to them and ask them to address those concerns before we were going to link to them from the NIH homepage.

 VH: Was this the kind of wild and willy period where people were trying to figure out what was appropriate and inappropriate, like putting up their children’s soccer schedules on an institute homepage, or, I mean, personal things, and all of this had to be sorted out in this.